 MWCC’s United Way Youth Venture program has been chosen as one of 17 Commonwealth Corps Host Site Partners.
 Administered by the Massachusetts Service Alliance, the Commonwealth Corps engages Massachusetts residents of all ages and backgrounds in service and capacity building to strengthen communities, address unmet community needs, and increase volunteerism.
 The program has a dual focus: one on members’ impact in their organizations and communities and the other on members’ own growth and development.

-UWYV will host two Commonwealth Corps members to design, implement, and evaluate capacity-building pilot initiatives serving K-12 youth, and deliver UWYV programming in the North Central Massachusetts region.
+UWYV will host a Commonwealth Corps member to design, implement, and evaluate capacity-building pilot initiatives serving K-12 youth, and deliver UWYV programming in the North Central Massachusetts region.

 “We are thrilled to have been awarded support by two Commonwealth Corps Service Members to help advance the mission of UWYV.
-Our selected Service Members, Bryan Nolan and Eden Shaveet, will serve in leadership positions to innovate and pilot new UWYV initiatives including Changemaking, Venture Team retention, communication with parents, and new ways to evaluate program impact on the youth served.” said Lauren Mountain, Director of UWYV.
+Our selected Service Member, Eden Shaveet, will serve in a leadership position to innovate and pilot new UWYV initiatives including Changemaking, Venture Team retention, communication with parents, and new ways to evaluate program impact on the youth served.” said Lauren Mountain, Director of UWYV.

 Since its inception, over 950 Commonwealth Corps members have served in the program throughout the state, providing over 600,000 hours of service in areas such as community development, health services, benefits screenings, afterschool or summer programs, and volunteer recruitment and management, and directly benefiting over 595,000 students, families, and other clients.
 With the Commonwealth Corps, Massachusetts is the first state in the country to have a service corps program focused solely on state residents.